A Scandal in Belgravia: Controversy

 Following the episode's broadcast, the tabloid Daily Mail reported that Irene Adler's nude scene early in the episode had been met with disapproval from some viewers; The Guardian claimed that there was "no mystery about the Mail's reaction", observing that the paper was "so outraged by the scenes" that it illustrated its story "with a big blow-up picture on page 9".
 Following the broadcast, a BBC spokesman said: "We're delighted with the critical and audience response to the first episode, which has been extremely positive, and have received no complaints at this stage."
 As of 4 January 2012, the BBC had received 102 complaints "relating to inappropriate scenes broadcast before the Watershed", although "it could not tell when the complaints had been made, or how many came before and after the Daily Mail story".
-The regulator Ofcom also received 20 complaints about the episode, but they decided that it didn't warrant investigating.
+The regulator Ofcom also received 20 complaints about the episode, but decided it did not warrant investigation.

 Jane Clare Jones, a doctoral student of feminist ethics writing in her blog on The Guardians website, criticised episode writer Steven Moffat's representation of Irene Adler, arguing that her sexualisation was a regressive step.
 She writes, "While Conan Doyle's original is hardly an exemplar of gender evolution, you've got to worry when a woman comes off worse in 2012 than in 1891."
 Jones argues that while Conan Doyle's Adler was a "proto-feminist", Moffat undermined "her acumen and agency ...
 Not-so-subtly channelling the spirit of the predatory femme fatal [sic], Adler's power became, in Moffat's hands, less a matter of brains, and more a matter of knowing 'what men like' and how to give it to them ...
 Her masterminding of a cunning criminal plan was, it was revealed late in the day, not her own doing, but dependent on the advice of Holmes's arch nemesis, James Moriarty."
 However, Laura Pledger of Radio Times listed Adler as a strong female television character, writing, "Not since Scarlett O'Hara has a woman employed quite so many feminine wiles in pursuit of her ultimate goal – and with such chutzpah it feels churlish to criticise."
 Moffat rejected any suggestion that he or Conan Doyle's creation harboured sexist views, labelling the allegation "deeply offensive", and misguided in that the critics had assumed that he was "presenting the characters as the way it is and the way it ought to be".
 But, he says, both Adler and Sherlock "are clearly defined as deranged – it's love among the mad.
 He's a psychopath, so is she."
 In another interview with WalesOnline, Moffat says: